Research

 Collective 2021-2050 Program Toward Net Zero Freight Systems

-Over the duration of the program, Georgia Tech and stakeholders are to engage in measuring and benchmarking life-cycle emissions and approaches; setting, tracking, and adapting performance and capability goals and targets; co-creating visions for comprehensively and effectively addressing the challenge, and developing, tracking, and adapting a roadmap from the current state to the net zero state; develop, steer, realize projects and actions, and assess their impact; as well as communicating and advocating the challenge, the vision, the progress, and the need for engagement.
+Over the duration of the program, Georgia Tech and stakeholders are engaging in measuring and benchmarking life-cycle emissions and approaches; setting, tracking, and adapting performance and capability goals and targets; co-creating visions for comprehensively and effectively addressing the challenge, and developing, tracking, and adapting a roadmap from the current state to the net zero state; developing, steering, realizing projects and actions, and assessing their impact; as well as communicating and advocating the challenge, the vision, the progress, and the need for engagement.

 Publications